Best LLM for Coding updated: November 22, 2025

 5. Model Philosophies in Practice

-Grok 4, the Deep Diver.
+Grok 4 and Grok 4.1 the Deep Diver.
 When a problem is a puzzle with sharp edges, Grok 4 pushes further before it gives up.
 The downside is speed.
 On LiveCodeBench it still lands near the top, yet its average latency is several minutes, which can stall an inner loop.
 This tradeoff makes sense for research spikes or algorithm heavy tickets.
 It is not ideal for autocompleting unit tests.
 If algorithmic challenges live in your roadmap, anchor your llm coding comparison with Grok’s profile first.

 Claude Opus 4.1, the Careful Editor.
 Anthropic’s system material reports strong results on SWE-bench Verified, a benchmark built from real GitHub issues.
 That is closer to enterprise maintenance than to olympiad puzzles.
 The price is high, which means you reserve it for sensitive refactors, multi file edits, or compliance heavy reviews.
 If your goal is fewer regressions, not seconds saved, Claude 4.1 coding remains a strong option, as it is designed to avoid common llm hallucinations.